INTERVIEW: Europlan the pioneer of Russia’s car leasing business

 Leasing should be particularly appealing for a market where real disposable incomes have been stagnating for most of the last eight years.

-The appeal of leasing has fallen too, recently, as the Central Bank of Russia (CBR) reversed six years of rate cuts and started hiking again thanks to a surge in inflation since the start of this year.
+The appeal of leasing has fallen too recently as the Central Bank of Russia (CBR) reversed six years of rate cuts and started hiking again thanks to a surge in inflation since the start of this year.

-“Why are those people not using financial services?
+“Why are those people not using financial services.
 The cost of credit is still high for people.
-Its 5.5% Central Bank rate, plus the real rates of around 9%.
+Its 5,5% Central bank rate, plus the real rates of around 9%.
 It makes most people prefer to buy with cash.
 But when the rates were falling you could see the effect on our business and on the whole economy,” said Mikhailov.

 But Europlan was growing in double digits even when the cost of funding was in double digits in ruble terms thanks to the underpenetration.

 “By the end of 2020 there was no drop in leases.
-The dealerships were closed in April and May but by June and July car sales started to grow again and by the end of the year there was a big increase in sales.
+The dealerships were closed in April and May but by June and July car sale started to grow again and by the end of the year there was a big increase in sales.
 Leasing followed these trends.
 We grew by +25% in leasing portfolio and +19% in new business generation in 2020 to 2019,” said Mikhailov.